Elin Pelin: Biography

-Born into a large family in the village of Bailovo near Sofia, he loved writing and reading from an early age.
+He was born in the village of Bailovo, in Sofia District.
+He completed his primary education, but not his secondary education.
 Studying to become a teacher, he taught for a year in 1895 in his native village.
-He was first published in 1901, and the respect it earned him in literary circles encouraged him to go to Sofia in 1903, where he worked as a librarian at the university library.
-It was during this period he took his now-famous pseudonym from the word pelin, a type of Bulgarian country wine.
-He spent 1906–07 in France, perfecting his skills in the language.
-By this time, he was already a popular writer.
+He went to Sofia some time after that, and from 1898 to 1900 returned to live in Bailovo.
+He was first published in 1901, and the respect it earned him in literary circles encouraged him to go to Sofia in 1903, where he worked as a librarian at the Sofia University library and national library of Bulgaria from 1904.
+From 1922 he was a curator of the Ivan Vazov museum.
+His name was derived from a Bulgarian folksong.
+He spent 1904–05 in France, and made trips to Italy and Russia in 1906 and 1913.
+Most of his life was spent in Sofia.

 Between 1910 and 1916, he was the director of special collections at the National Library and also served as editor of numerous magazines, including the children's publication Veselushka.
 Additionally, he served as a war correspondent during World War I.

 In 1911, one of his most famous Bulgarian literary works appeared, The Gerak Family (Bulgarian: Geratsite).
 It is one of the best-known pieces of Bulgarian literature and critically deals with the Bulgarian traditional village family experiencing the transition from the simplicity of rurality to the modernization of Bulgarian society, a social world in which old country traditional practices founded on family love and dedication to the country land start to disappear.
 His second great work in the Bulgarian literary canon, Earth (Bulgarian: Zemya), was published in 1922.
-In this book, Pelin created a memorable gallery of characters which maybe identified with the Bulgarian national character and Balkan consciousness.
+In this book, Pelin created a memorable gallery of characters which may be identified with the Bulgarian national character and Balkan consciousness.